- Academic Programs

 In theatre, faculty were quick to reformat courses to accommodate remote learning using Canvas and Zoom.

-Chad Rogers, who teaches scene crafts utilizes YouTube videos about the forest industry in the Pacific Northwest and “How it’s Made” videos to show students how building materials such as plywood and framing lumber are produced.
+Chad Rodgers, who teaches scene crafts utilizes YouTube videos about the forest industry in the Pacific Northwest and “How it’s Made” videos to show students how building materials such as plywood and framing lumber are produced.
 Having recently completed a new back porch addition on his own home, he used the project as an example to teach students how to calculate lineal footage of necessary products and how he saved money by using glulam (glued laminated timber) beams grown and processed in Oregon, rather than clear cedar from Canada.

 Since staging a play is not an option, theatre coordinator and instructor Elizabeth Helman has paired each of her directing students with a writer to develop an original radio play that will be rehearsed and eventually produced and published online, as part of a digital Spring One Act Festival for 2020.